How to Find the Best Protein Powder for Mounjaro

 There is no specific protein intake requirement for patients taking Mounjaro.

-But ensuring adequate protein intake, typically around 1.2 to 1.6 grams per kilogram of body weight per day, is recommended to help preserve muscle mass (Obesity (Silver Spring), 2025).
+But ensuring adequate protein intake, typically around 1.2 to 1.6 grams per kilogram of body weight per day, might be recommended to help preserve muscle mass (Obesity (Silver Spring), 2025).

-Note that for many individuals, 1.2-1.6 g/kg/day can easily amount to well over 100 grams of protein.
+Note that for many individuals, 1.2 to 1.6 g/kg/day can easily amount to well over 100 grams of protein.

 And as you can see below, even if you eat protein with every meal, you might not meet your protein needs.